 "There is plenty of space inside many wind turbine towers for IT and infrastructure equipment, enabling the low-emissions distributed data centers of the future,” says Dr Schomaker.

 “With WindCORES, providers like Green IT are able to offer a new differentiated portfolio of cloud services to their customers, who also benefit from low power costs and sustainability, plus a reduction in their overall carbon footprint."

-As a tier III data centre the project is equipped to offer a reliability level of 99.98 percent.
-According to Fujitsu, to date 92 percent of the total energy consumed by the data centre has come straight from the wind turbine – it is connected to two independent electricity providers to ensure both N+1 redundancy and continued operation during the occasional periods where there is not enough wind to produce energy.
+As a tier III data center the project is equipped to offer a reliability level of 99.98 percent.
+According to Fujitsu, to date 92 percent of the total energy consumed by the data center has come straight from the wind turbine – it is connected to two independent electricity providers to ensure both N+1 redundancy and continued operation during the occasional periods where there is not enough wind to produce energy.